swtcpro/jingtum-lib-csharp/docs/docs.md

 ```

 ### OfferCancel
-User cancel the previous created offer.
+User cancels the previous created offer.
 It has following info.

 ```
 //Type: OfferCancel